Table Of Contents

 Does Lemon Water in the Morning Break a Fast?

-However, if you are doing a time-restricted feeding protocol, such as 16:8 or 18:6, where you limit your eating to a specific window of time during the day, then drinking lemon water in the morning would likely not break your fast, as long as you consume it outside of your eating window.
+However, if you are doing a time-restricted feeding protocol, such as 16, for instance, in 8 or 18:6, where you only take food in the evening, then drinking lemon water in the morning should not interrupt your fasting, provided that it is also done in the ‘fasting period’.

 Similarly, if you are doing a modified fast, such as a bone broth fast or a juice fast, then drinking lemon water may be allowed, depending on the specific guidelines of the fast.